SteveFortune/normalisation-adventures/README.md

 - DB load testing
 - Reports on the amount of anomylous and redundant data there is in the database

+####ACID

+I am also interested in implementing a database that supports fully ACID transactions, using offline transactions.
+When I finish the normalisation examples I want to progress doing some proof of concept around examples of this.

 ###Stack

 - I have not decided what kind of stack I will be using yet for these examples.